alex-crookes/havas-reddit/README.md

 	- KotlinXSerialization (Serialization) - GSON is likely expected.
 Kx is both faster and now the standard
 	- Note: Based off of another project I was working on - will need to be cleaned
 - [X] Implement the API Provider - ie, get the data and deserialize it to a DTO
-- [ ] Create the Entity / Domain model
+- [X] Create the Entity / Domain model
+- [X] Created a Repo layer to manage accessing the data
 - [ ] Create the View Model to expose the List Data
 - [ ] Implement the Home Screen (Old school Recycler/View Adapter)
 - [ ] Implement the Details screen using Compose